-In 2015, in accordance with two plea agreements, Garza entered an $Alford^1$ plea to aggravated assault and pleaded guilty to possession with intent to deliver methamphetamine.
-Under the terms of the plea agreements, Idaho agreed not to (1) file additional burglary and grand theft charges; (2) refer Garza for federal prosecution on a charge of unlawful possession of ammunition by a felon, see 18 U. S. C. § 922(g)(1); or (3) seek a "Persistent violator" sentencing enhancement that would expose Garza to a potential life sentence, see Idaho Code Ann. § 19-2514 (2017).
-In exchange, Garza agreed to "'waiv[e] his right to appeal'" and his right to file a motion for correction or reduction of his sentence.
-Ante, at 235.
+entered an Alford1 plea to aggravated assault and pleaded guilty to possession with intent to deliver methamphetamine.
+Under the terms of the plea agreements, Idaho agreed not to (1) file additional burglary and grand theft charges; (2) refer Garza for federal prosecution on a charge of unlawful possession of ammunition by a felon, see 18 U.S.C. §922(g)(1); or (3) seek a "Persistent violator" sentencing enhancement that would expose Garza to a potential life sentence, see Idaho Code Ann. §19-2514 (2017).
+In exchange, Garza agreed to "waiv[e] his right to appeal" and his right to file a motion for correction or reduction of his sentence.2 Ante, at 2.
 And both parties agreed to specific sentences totaling 10 years of imprisonment, which would be binding on the District Court if it accepted the plea agreements.
 See Idaho Crim.
 Rules 11(f)(1)(C) and (f)(3) (2017) (allowing parties to agree to a binding sentence).
-Thus, the judge could impose no sentence other than the 10 years for which Garza had bargained.
+Thus, the judge could impose no sentence other than the 10 years for which Garza had

-&lt;sup>1See North Carolina v.
-Alford, 400 U.S. 25, 37-38 (1970) (permitting courts to accept guilty pleas where defendants admit that there is a factual basis for the plea, but do not admit actual guilt).
+1See North Carolina v.
+Alford, 400 U. S. 25, 37-38 (1970) (permitting courts to accept guilty pleas where defendants admit that there is a factual basis for the plea, but do not admit actual guilt).